 Khaled Hourani is a Palestinian artist, curator, and art critic.
 He is the initiator of the project Picasso in Palestine.
 He attained a BA in History from Hebron University and was awarded the title of Cultural Management Trainer by al-Mawred Culture Resource and the European Cultural Foundation (Egypt).
 He has had several solo exhibitions locally and internationally and participates frequently in group exhibitions.
-He was the curator of the Palestinian pavilion for the Sao Paolo Biennale, Brazil and the 21st Alexandria Biennale in Egypt.
+He was the curator of the Palestinian pavilion for Sao Paolo Biennale, Brazil and the 21st Alexandria Biennale, Egypt. in 212, he produced Picasso in Palestine.